-Wireless Channel: Indicates the channel setting for the DIR-816L.
-The Channel can be changed to fit the channel setting for an existing wireless network or to customize the wireless network.
-If you check Enable Auto Channel Scan, this option will be greyed out.
+Wireless Channel: Indicates the channel setting for the DIR-818LW.
+The Channel can be changed to fit

-Transmission Rate: Best (automatic) is selected by default, or you can select a channel from the drop-down menu.
+Transmission Rate: Best (automatic) is selected by default.
+However, you can select a channel from the drop-down menu.

-Channel Width: Select the Channel Width:
+Channel Width: Select one of the following:

-20/40MHz (Auto) - This is the default setting.
-Select if you are using both 802.11n and non-802.11n wireless devices.
+20/40MHz(Auto) - Select if you are using both 802.11n and non-802.11n wireless clients.